raymoo/magical_realm/readme.txt

 by left-clicking.
 Note the spell name you input must be the real spell name rather than the display name.

+To remove all your prepared spells, go to the spell-learning menu and hit "Unprepare".

 evocation_spells
 ----------------